gogvyatkin/todo_list/README.md

 #      Tasks

-1. work a shift
+1. buy acid
+2. wash the car
+3. install coax pipe
-2. measure the lenght of the foot
+4. measure the lenght of the foot
-3. order winter shoes
+5. order winter shoes
-4. watch video about IT or english language or read article on habr
+6. watch video about IT or english language or read article on habr
-5. wash the car
-6. orden a front door
+7. orden a front door
-7. continue assembling the electrical in home
+8. continue assembling the electrical in home
-8. find a chandelier holder
+9. find a chandelier holder